 Designing Pages to Load Quickly

 No matter how great your website design looks, if it loads too slowly visitors are unlikely to stick around.
 In this article we look at 12 ways you can decrease the load time of your pages.
-To see how fast your pages load in comparison to other sites, visit Self SEO.
-With this free tool you can see the load times of up to 10 URLs at one time.
+To see how fast your pages load in comparison to other sites, visit Google’s Page Speed tool.

 1- Use fewer images and graphics